Markus Kupferblum

 Markus Kupferblum (born 12 June 1964) is an Austrian theatre and opera director, playwright and clown.
 He founded the first Austrian Fringe Opera Company, Totales Theater, in Vienna and is an expert on commedia dell'arte and mask theatre.

-He studied at the University of Vienna, at the School of Philippe Gaulier and Monika Pagneux in Paris and at New York University.
+He studied at the University of Vienna, under Philippe Gaulier at École Philippe Gaulier and with Monika Pagneux in Paris, and at New York University.
 He was assistant to Antoine Vitez and Achim Freyer.

-Since 2013 he has been the founder and director of the interdisciplinary music theatre ensemble Schlüterwerke in Vienna.
+Since 2013, he has been the founder and director of the interdisciplinary music theatre ensemble Schlüterwerke in Vienna.

 He has directed and shown productions in France, Austria, Germany, England, Spain, Belgium, the United States of America, Korea, Armenia, Lebanon, Iran, Israel, Russia, Lithuania, Luxemburg, Peru, Turkey, Switzerland, and Italy.

 He was awarded the "1.
 Prix de l'Humour" at the Avignon Festival in 1993 and is known for working across the genres of opera, circus, theatre, and film and exploring unusual performance spaces for his productions.

 In 2007 he received the Nestroy Theatre Prize for the best German-language fringe production for his play The Abandoned Dido.